Package 'prismatic'

 space

-character string specifying the color space where hue is extracted from.
-Can be either "HCL" or "HSL".
+A character string specifying the color space where hue is extracted from.
+Can be either "HCL" or "HSL" (default).

 Details